-4.2 FURTHER SIGNIFICANT ACTIVITIES AND VESTED INTERESTS IN LISTED COMPANIES.
-None of the members of Valora's Group Executive Management currently engages in any further activities in any management or supervisory body of any listed Swiss or foreign company, has any long-term management or consultancy function for any company outside the Valora Group, has any public function or holds any political office.
-The Valora Group is a founding member of the Swiss Retail Industry Group [Interessengemeinschaft Detailhandel Schweiz], where it is represented by Thomas Vollmoeller.
-Rolando Benedick is Chairman of the supervisory boards of the Valora pension fund, the Valora executive pension fund and the Valora employer's foundation, all of which have their registered offices in Muttenz.
-Lorenzo Trezzini is a member of the supervisory boards and of the investment committees of the Valora pension fund, the Valora executive pension fund and the Valora employer's foundation, all of which have their registered offices in Muttenz.
+4.2 FURTHER SIGNIFICANT ACTIVITIES AND VESTED INTERESTS.
+No member of Group Executive Management currently engages in any other activities in the management or supervisory boards of any listed companies in Switzerland or elsewhere.
+With the exception of the duties listed below, no member of Group Executive Management engages in any ongoing management or consultancy activities for companies outside the Valora Group, nor does any such member hold any public or political office.

+The Valora Group is a founding member of the Swiss Retail Industry Group [Interessengemeinschaft Detailhandel Schweiz], where it is represented by Rolando Benedick.
+Michael Mueller is a member of the supervisory boards and of the investment committees of the Valora pension fund and the Valora employer's foundation, all of which have their registered offices in Muttenz.